COMMERCIAL CONSTRUCTION COSTS IN PORTLAND: 2026 Guide for Developers & Property Owners

 • longer permitting timelines

-HOW JHC COMPANIES HELPS CONTROL CONSTRUCTION COSTS
+HOW DOES JHC COMPANIES HELPS CONTROL CONSTRUCTION COSTS?

+Our goal is simple: Help clients avoid expensive surprises before construction begins.
 At JHC Companies, we work with developers and property owners during the preconstruction phase to ensure projects are:

 • accurately budgeted